nicholasammann/eryst-rpg-website/AlternateRuleset/Character Creation/Traits.md

     - Learning
   - Impactful event

+Traits are therefore categorized as:
+  - Affinity Traits
+  - Experience Traits
+  - Event Traits

 Traits are the reason your character can:
   - Learn a new skill
   - Improve an existing skill
   - Improve a physical or mental attribute
+  - Explain an inherent ability, physical feature, or mental feature
+  - Undergo a sudden physical or mental change

 Traits can have prerequisites
   - Minimum attribute